 Epirubicin.
 This is a medicine similar to doxorubicin and is given by IV.

 Paclitaxel, docetaxel, protein-bound paclitaxel.
 These belong to a group of medicines called taxanes.
 Paclitaxel is for treating early and advanced breast cancer.
-Docetaxelis for treating locally advanced or metastatic breast cancer.
-Protein-bound paclitaxel is for treating advanced or recurrent breast cancer.
-Protein-bound paclitaxel is a newer form of paclitaxel that can be given by IV over 30 minutes instead of 3 hours.
-There’s less chance of an adverse reaction to the medicine.
+Docetaxel is for treating locally advanced, recurrent, or metastatic breast cancer.
+Protein-bound paclitaxel is for treating metastatic or recurrent breast cancer.
+Protein-bound paclitaxel is a newer form of paclitaxel that may be used to decrease the chance of having an adverse reaction to the medicine.

 Ixabepilone.
-This is a new IV medicine that can reduce tumor size or slow tumor growth in some women with advanced or metastatic breast cancer.
-This medicine belongs to a class of medicines called epothilone analogs.
-They slow cancer cell growth in the body.
+This is a new IV medicine that can reduce tumor size or slow tumor growth in some women with advanced, recurrent, or metastatic breast cancer.

 Eribulin.
 This IV medicine works somewhat like ixabepilone.
-It can be used to treat metastatic breast cancer in women who have already had an anthracycline and a taxane medicine.
+It can be used to treat recurrent or metastatic breast cancer in women who have already had an anthracycline and a taxane medicine.

 You may also be given other medicines during chemotherapy.
-These help the chemotherapy work better or help fight side effects.
+These may fight the cancer in a different way, help the chemotherapy work better, or help prevent or ease side effects.

 Chemotherapy medicines are designed to attack and kill cells that grow quickly, including cancer cells.
 These medicines can also affect normal cells that grow quickly.
-These include follicles, intestines, mouth, and bone marrow.
+These include hair follicles, intestines, mouth, and bone marrow.
 The side effects of chemotherapy are different for everyone.
 They usually go away when the treatment ends.
+Most side effects can be treated.

 The most common short-term side effects of chemotherapy include: